Integrative Healthcare BSc (Hons)

 What is special about this course?

-The BSc (Hons) Integrative Healthcare is the only course of its kind in Scotland and has been developed, in consultation with industry, to closely reflect the changing requirements of the healthcare sector in the UK and abroad.
+The BSc (Hons) Integrative Healthcare is the only course of its kind in Scotland and has been developed in consultation with industry to closely reflect the changing requirements of the healthcare sector in the UK and abroad.

-You will develop an in-depth knowledge and understanding of complementary therapies, research and healthcare while enhancing your analytical, critical thinking and problem-solving skills.
+In this course you will develop an in-depth knowledge and understanding of complementary therapies, research and healthcare while enhancing your analytical, critical thinking and problem-solving skills.
 A critical awareness of current issues and developments in complementary therapies will also form part of the programme.
 Throughout the degree there is an emphasis on the wide range of diverse and complex perspectives of health, particularly social policy, ethics, the law, politics, physiology and sociology.

 - The only integrative healthcare degree offered in Scotland

 - A range of options allow you to specialise in areas of particular interest to you

 - Clinical placements will be undertaken within an agreed relevant healthcare setting

 - You will learn clinical skills and undertake treatments in evidence-based therapy clinics